 Berries are a favourite amongst chickens.
 Strawberries, raspberries, blackberries or blueberries- it doesn’t matter, you will be hard pressed to find a chicken that doesn’t love the taste of these super sweet treats!
 Scatter a few of the fresh variety in the run and delight in watching your chickens gobble up these tasty morsels.

 While it may not sound appealing to us, mealworms are a super treat for chickens- they are a great source of protein, and your flock will go bonkers over them!
 Feed it to them by hand, scatter them on the ground, or add it to their feeding dish- no matter how you choose to do it, your chickens will love you for it!
+You can easily throw many of these treats into our patented treadle feeder.
+Check out our video below showing you how it keeps pests out at night!

 It’s a great winter warmer for us humans, but did you know that chickens love a hearty bowl of oatmeal too?
 While it may be a treat, oats are full of nutrients that will keep your chickens fighting fit and their tummies warm and happy!
 So when you next make your morning bowl of oats, make double for your flock, being sure to use water in place of milk.
 You can also add a number of toppings to make it extra appealing.
 Some of our favourites include, raisins, scratch, mealworms, sunflower seeds, berries and dried or fresh herbs- spoilt hens indeed!